AlexeyPanyov/Indoor-navigation-algorithms/README.md

 - demo applications for infrastructure development and testing
 - Navigine's public documentation

-[TOC]

 ##Algorithms

 The following sections describe the Navigine's algorithms, residing in this repository.

 ###Trilateration

-Trilateration algorithm implements a method of determing coordinates of a device using measurements of pseudo distances to all visible beacons or other signal transmitters such as Wi-Fi routers.
+Trilateration algorithm implements a method of determining coordinates of a device using measurements of pseudo distances to all visible beacons or other signal transmitters such as Wi-Fi routers.

 For navigation purposes you may also operate with RSSI readings.